CharredNights - SilverNights - Charlotte

 About this site

 This website serves as a personal archive, a portal to memories and recollections of my younger self.
 Throughout the compilation process, I've gathered bits and pieces of memories along the way.
 I decided to compile and consolidate all my artworks along with these memories, sifting through various devices and dating the artworks accordingly.
-This site holds a profound personal significance, bearing unique sentiments and serving as a testament to my past few years.
+This site holds a personal significance, bearing unique sentiments and serving as a testament to my past few years.
 It isn't intended for publicity or social media validation; I'm not concerned if it reaches an audience.
 Instead, it's a time capsule, a bookmark within the tome that narrates my existence, a sanctuary that allows me to reminisce.

 Assorted Thoughts